CHARLOTTE METRO DSA BYLAWS

 Section 1: Composition

-The Steering Committee is composed of the officers of Charlotte Metro DSA as defined in Article V above and the Chairs of Standing Committees.
-The members of the Steering Committee shall not all self-identify as the same gender.
+The Steering Committee is composed of the co-chairs, secretary, and treasurer as defined in Article V. The members of the Steering Committee shall not all self-identify as the same gender.
 See article 8 section 2

 Section 2: Function, Powers, and Duties

 The Steering Committee is the managerial body of Charlotte Metro DSA.
-The Steering Committee administers the affairs of Charlotte Metro DSA and oversees the implementation of the decisions of the General Meeting and Regular Meetings.
+The Steering Committee administers the affairs of Charlotte Metro DSA and oversees the implementation of the decisions of the Chapter Convention and General Meetings.

 In addition to its members’ duties as officers, the Steering Committee corporately exercises the following functions, powers, and duties: it proposes policies and activities to the membership; receives reports from committees; advises committees on policy issues; assigns temporary duties to Steering Committee members or ad hoc committees; calls emergency meetings of the membership; calls for emergency votes held asynchronously; and acts on any matter requiring immediate attention by Charlotte Metro DSA.